Shreekant-04/nextjs-boilerplate-wit-redux/README.md

 ## License

 This project is provided as-is.
-Add a LICENSE file with your preferred license if you plan to publish it.
+MIT License.

 ---

 If you’d like, I can:

 - add a short usage example that shows how to connect another component to the store,
 - add a unit test for counterSlice, or
 - wire up a basic GitHub Actions workflow to run lint and build.